startdevelopfin/startdevelopfin.github.io/Content/posts/speakingEngagement.md

 <p><blockquote><i>"Photo taken at Tennesee State University"</i></blockquote></p>

 <p>The conference allowed me to meet a diverse group of students, program managers, engineers and more.
 For nearly an hour, I spoke candidly about my journey learning Swift, becoming a software engineer, and implored listners to consider joining or creating a Swift Coding Club at their respective institutions.
 Over the course of three days, I was very encouraged by the positive feedback I receieved from a numbver of attendees at the Student Leadership Conference.
-I'm definitely looking forward to my next speaking engagement!</p>
+I'm thankful for the opportunity and will definitely be looking forward to my next speaking engagement!</p>

 <br></br>